MaxwellYaoNi/PACE/README.md

 ## Citation

-If you use the theories or code for your research, please cite with the below:
+If you find the theories or code help your work, please kindly cite our paper:
 ```
 @inproceedings{
 ni2024pace,